-Synopsis void addMember (in member mem) raises (duplicate_member);

-Description An Orbix server calls the operation addMember() to add a member object to a group.
+Synopsis void addMember (in member mem) raises (duplicate_member); Description An Orbix server calls the operation addMember() to add a member object to a group.
 This operation takes an in parameter, of type member, that specifies the member identifier and provides a reference to the object.
 The member identifier must not already exist in the object group on which the operation is called.
-If the identifier exists, addMember() raises a duplicate member exception.

-mem A structure containing a reference to the new member object and the member identifier.

-See Also LoadBalancing::member

-LoadBalancing::ObjectGroup::destroy()

-Synopsis void destroy ();

-Description Calling operation destroy() on an object group completely removes that group from the Naming Service.
+If the identifier exists, addMember() raises a duplicate_member exception.
+Parameters mem A structure containing a reference to the new member object and the member identifier.
+Notes OrbixNames specific.
+See Also LoadBalancing::member LoadBalancing::ObjectGroup::destroy() Synopsis LoadBalancing::ObjectGroup::destroy() void destroy (); Synopsis Description void destroy (); Calling operation destroy() on an object group completely removes that group from the Naming Service.
+It is not necessary to remove the members of a group void destroy (); Calling operation destroy() on an object group completely removes that group from the Naming Service.
 It is not necessary to remove the members of a group before calling destroy().
 Operation destroy() does not affect the name binding associated with the group.
-Before calling destroy(), call CosNaming::NamingContext::unbind() to remove the associated name binding.
+Before calling destroy(), call CosNaming::NamingContext::unbind() to

-See Also CosNaming::NamingContext::unbind()